Go back

 Hate to burst your bubble but it most likely wasn’t.
 You probably decided on the car long before reading Consumer Reports.
 Maybe someone you admire/envy had that car or maybe fell in love with the color.
 But you can’t possibly tell yourself this is why you spent $32,000, so you do what all consumers do: you use System 2 (safety rating of the car, fuel efficiency, overall Consumer Reports ranking) to justify a System 1 experience.

-The conscious mind thinks it’s the oval office when in reality it’s the press office. β€” Jonathan Haidt
+The conscious mind thinks it’s the Oval Office when, in reality, it’s the Press Office. β€” Jonathan Haidt

 Does this make sense? /